plozmun/plozmun/README.md

 # Hi, I'm Pablo 👋

 I'm a software engineer who is passionate about open-source.
-Some technologies I enjoy working with include PHP, JavaScript, Symfony, Sylius, Magent, ElasticSearch..
+Some technologies I enjoy working with include PHP, JavaScript, Symfony, Sylius, ElasticSearch..

 ## Find me around the web 🌎: